lhcb/glossary/glossary/E.md

 See «Pseudorapidity».

-##EventType {#EvtType}
+## EventType {#EvtType}

-A uniquely defined 8-digit id for a specific decay channel used to identify decay files (see. «DecayFile»).
+A uniquely defined 8-digit id for a specific decay channel used to identify «decay files:DecFile».

 The first six digits describe the decay.
 The last two digits are reserved to distinguish between similar decays.
 The general form of the id is “gsdctnxu”.